-Twice a year, the Chief Risk Officer, Emergency Manager, or the Vice Provost for Student Affairs will initiate (or authorize the initiation of) a test emergency response alert message (around the start of each semester).
+Twice a year, the Emergency Management Director or the Vice Provost for Student Affairs will initiate (or authorize the initiation of) a test emergency response alert message (around the start of each semester).
 The procedures contained within this statement will be publicized to faculty, staff, and students each September when affiliates are given advance notice of the upcoming test and encouraged to opt-in for expanded notification.
 A record of all such tests, including a description of the test, the date, time, and whether the test was announced or unannounced is accessible from UVM's Emergency Management.

 Tests will also be conducted at least annually on UVM’s ability to respond to an emergency, including activation of its Emergency Operations Group (which meets monthly) and a table-top exercise involving a campus-based scenario, unless a real world activation fulfills this requirement.
 Participants will include the Emergency Operations Group, their designated back-ups, select Emergency Support Function representatives, and at least one member of the Policy Group.
 Additional tests will involve evacuation drills (see Campus Emergency Evacuation Procedures) overseen by the Campus Fire Marshal.

 During an emergency on the campus, the University follows the Incident Command System (ICS) model which includes an on-scene Incident Commander (often from UVM Police Services), and an Emergency Operations Center (staffed by campus operational leaders) that can be activated to support Incident Command during a major emergency.
 A separate Policy Group of senior leaders is available as needed.

 CatAlert System Test

 Twice a year, usually in September and January, the Emergency Management Director or the Vice Provost for Student Affairs will initiate (or authorize the initiation of) an announced test alert message for the CatAlert Emergency Notification System.
 The goal of these tests is to validate that the system is working as designed (including that at least 95% of all messages have been sent).
 The following details a record of such tests, including the date, time, a description and whether the test was announced or not.

 |Date||Time||Description and Type||# Recipients|